 If you are uncertain about what to do, have any worries in the first few weeks of the semester or want advice, the International Admissions will be very happy to help you.
-Do not hesitate to contact us directly on email@example.com.
+Do not hesitate to contact us directly by completing our enquiry form here.

 We are based on the 2nd floor of The Link building (B3 1LB).

 Find out more information about our tuition fees, as well as student finance and scholarships and fee waivers.Undergraduate fees

 Run by students, for students, the Guild is your students’ union and the home of student life at University College Birmingham.Guild of Students